MicrosoftLearning/mslearn-postgresql/Instructions/Labs/17-extract-insights-azure-ai-language-azure-database-postgresql.md

     ALTER TABLE listings ADD COLUMN entities azure_cognitive.entity[];
     ```

 2. Populate the column in batches.
 This process may take several minutes.
-You may wish to adjust the `LIMIT` value depending on the quota or to return more quickly with partial results.
-Feel free to run the command as many times as you like; you don't need all rows populated for this exercise.
+You may wish to adjust the `LIMIT` value depending on the quota or to return more quickly with partial results. *Feel free to run the command as many times as you like*; you don't need all rows populated for this exercise.

     ```sql
     UPDATE listings